National Automotive Innovation Centre, University of Warwick

 The NAIC is a unique project from its visionary objectives, collaborative stakeholders and funding through to the delivery of 33,000m2 of space for engineers, designers and academics to work together in.
 The stakeholders share a mission to develop novel technologies to reduce dependency on fossil fuels and to reduce CO2 emissions.
 As well as housing work on the latest advances in automobile technology, the NAIC will help develop a strong motor manufacturing base in the UK.

 RLB was brought in as the lead consultant, engaged by the University of Warwick to provide full design services for the delivery of NAIC providing Project Management, Quantity Surveying and Commercial Management, Employer’s Agent and Principal Design Services.

-RLB led the design phase and has project managed the construction process.
-The RLB team provided the initial design and continues to provide the client side technical advisory role via our sub consultants.
+RLB led the design phase and project managed the construction process.
+The RLB team provided the initial design as well as the client-side technical advisory role throughout the project via its sub consultants.

 In addition to learning space, front of house and office accommodation, the NAIC also contains over 50 specialist areas.
 Each specific area has its own functional space designed around its own requirements including; environmental and servicing, acoustic, and precise building geometry to allow the installation of specialist equipment such as engine dynamometers, virtual reality rooms and drive in simulators.